Practical Resources & Inspiration

 - imply that these tips are guaranteed ways of staying safe.

-out for drinks, you can't ever be alone with a stranger, you
+for drinks, you can't ever be alone with a stranger, you can't go

-can't go on a guided tour by yourself, you can't ever dress such
+on a guided tour by yourself, you can't ever dress such that you

-that you feel beautiful, and you can't stay out late, because
+feel beautiful, and you can't stay out late, because you're a

-you're a woman, and you might get raped!"
-Travel safety
+woman, and you might get raped!"
+Travel safety shouldn't mean

-shouldn't mean feeling ever-restricted or continually afraid or
+feeling ever-restricted or continually afraid or never taking

-never taking risks or never ever trusting strangers.
-But travel
+risks or never ever trusting strangers.
+But travel safety does

-safety does mean thinking about surroundings, learning about a
+mean thinking about surroundings, learning about a location's

-location's culture and crime rates, thinking about the chances
+culture and crime rates, thinking about the chances that

-that circumstances can change, thinking about why you are
+circumstances can change, thinking about why you are trusting

-trusting someone - and then balancing all of those
+someone - and then balancing all of those considerations with what

 Travel safety advice for women is about staying aware of